coodyme/infrastructure/README.md

 # infrastructure
-This is my personal templates for various tools like Docker and Terraform
+This is my personal home lab infrastructure.